$6,295 | Completing Grades 9–12

 We say our final goodbyes and return home from San Juan—sun-kissed, saltwater-soaked, and full of stories to tell.

-We stay in private, locally-owned guesthouses and Airbnb-style housing throughout the trip.
+We stay in private, locally-owned Airbnb-style housing throughout the trip.

-Bathrooms & Showers: Bathrooms are shared and basic, with access to showers at least every other day.
+Bathrooms & Showers: Bathrooms are shared and basic, with access to showers every 1-2 days.
 We encourage water conservation throughout the trip.

-What to Expect: Think fans, shared space, and simple comforts.
-Leaders sleep nearby and help the group keep spaces clean and organized.
+What to Expect: Think shared space, and simple comforts.
 Most meals are shared on outdoor patios or in common kitchens.

 All meals are prepared together as a group in our guesthouse kitchens or outdoor spaces.